Technical Notes - Audio Background

 01. THE MECHANISM (FFR)

-To understand why compression matters, you must understand the Frequency Following Response (FFR).
+To understand why compression may matter here, it helps to look at the Frequency Following Response (FFR).

 The brain is an electrochemical machine that operates on rhythm.
 These rhythms (Alpha, Beta, Theta) are not random; they are the "clock speed" of the cortex.